Metfilm School Logo

 By METFILM SCHOOL

-What facilities are available for MA students?
+Firstly, what facilities are available for MA students?

 What is the balance between practical and theoretical work?

+We operate like a film school with the atmosphere of a production house, where students create films both in class and on independent projects out on location.
 It’s a very active, collaborative and professional environment that prepares students for the workplace and for their own creative and technical ambitions.
-It’s very different to a typical university campus; it’s hard to convey what it’s like, but when industry guests come to visit us for the first time, they tell us how much it feels like ‘home’!
+It’s very different to a typical university campus; it’s hard to convey exactly what it’s like, but when industry guests come to visit us for the first time, they tell us how much it feels like home.

 What industry networking opportunities are available?